Braves vs. Phillies Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Charlie Morton (5-4) will take to the mound for the Braves and make his 10th start of the season.
+- The Braves will hand the ball to Spencer Strider (4-2) for his 11th start of the season.

-- Morton will look to finish five or more innings for the 10th start in a row.
+- Strider will look to finish five or more innings for the 11th start in a row.

 |Opponent